DubblePumper/porn_ai_analyser/README.md

 # Note
-## my first language is dutch and not english.
+### my first language is dutch and not english.
 Because of this some variables, constants, functions and comentations may be in dutch. feel free to put them in english
+### Also a lot is done with chatgpt and github copilot.
+Not everything. just things i didnt knew.
 ## TODO
 ### bra size Recognition see:
 - https://github.com/gg46power/Oppai-dataset